PANDEMIC RULES & REGULATIONS

 We are working with our local health officials to determine a set of strategies appropriate for our community’s situation.
 We continue to use preparedness strategies and utilize the following social distancing strategies:

 Our childcare classes include the same group each day and the same childcare providers remain with the same group each day.
 Children of healthcare workers and other first responders are kept separate as much as possible.

 All special events have been postponed until further notice.

 We have altered or halted daily group activities that may promote transmission.

-Keep each group of children in a separate area/room.
+Each group is kept small and in a separate area/room.

-At nap time, ensure that children’s naptime mats (or cribs) are spaced out as much as possible, ideally 6 feet apart.
+At nap time, we ensure that children’s naptime cots (or cribs) are spaced out as much as possible, ideally 6 feet apart.
 We place children head to toe in order to further reduce the potential for viral spread.

-We have staggered arrival and drop off times and/or have staff come outside the facility to pick up the children as they arrive.
+We have staggered arrival and drop off times.
 Our plan for curb side drop off and pick up have limited direct contact between parents and staff members and adhere to social distancing recommendations.

 Parent Drop-Off and Pick-Up